 Government agencies, regulatory bodies (EMRA, TEDAŞ) and local governments are the main stakeholders that directly affect our business.
 As the leading company in the industry, we are aware that the development of a regulatory framework is necessary to encourage investments, efficiency and quality in an effort to ensure a reliable and cost-effective network infrastructure in Turkey.
-With this awareness, we contribute to the process by keeping in touch with government agencies and regulatory bodies.
-Our relations with the public are based on the principles of transparency, equality and impartiality.
+With this awareness, we contribute to the process by keepingin touch with government agencies and regulatory bodies.
+Our relations with the public are based on the principlesof transparency, equality and impartiality.
 Our relationships with public institutions are independent of any political view and managed as required by our corporate identity.

 We care about establishing bilateral communication based on trust with our stakeholders.
 As part of the annual Enerjisa Local Governments Communication Plan, we pay regular visits to governors, district governors, municipalities and Mukhtars (local authority: officially elected neighbourhood representative) in our service regions.
-As a result of our face-to-face interviews, we obtain information about the expectations of public institutions and we have the opportunity to improve our business processes through their requests and opinions.
-In this respect, we organised regular meetings with stakeholders in the regions we operate, in particular with local authorities (Mukhtars).
+As a result of our face-to-face interviews, we obtain information about the expectations of public institutions and we havethe opportunity to improve our business processes through their requests and opinions.
+In this respect, we organisedregular meetings with stakeholders in the regions we operate, in particular with local authorities (Mukhtars).

-We designed a direct communication mechanism that mukhtars can engage with our regional units and Customer Relations department through a dedicated Mukhtar VIP hotline (WhatsApp).
-According to our 2019 Performance Report, through our WhatsApp mukhtar hotline, we recorded and responded to an overall 35,956 requests across three distribution companies.
+We have developed a direct communication mechanism through which mukhtars can contact our regional units and customer relations department through a WhatsApp support line.
+According to our 2021 performance report from January to November, we captured and responded to a total of 12,700 queries from Mukhtars across three distribution companies through our WhatsApp support line.

-Figure 6.
-WhatsApp Mukhtar Applications, 2019

-Moreover, when mukhtars call 186, they have priority access and directly connected without any holding period.
-Through this mechanism, all feedbacks, request and grievances from mukhtars are recorded and processed at distribution company level.
-Following figure shows the average monthly number of mukhtar Whatsapp queries in 2019.
-According to this, there were 979 monthly mukhtar queries in 2019 overall.

 Figure 7.
+WhatsApp Mukhtar Applications, 2021

+Also, when mukhtars call 186, they have priority access and are connected directly without any waiting.
+Through this mechanism, all feedback, queries and complaints from Mukhtars are captured and processed at distribution company level.
+The following figure below shows the average monthly number of whatsapp queries from Mukhtars in the year 2021.
+Accordingly, there were a total of 421 monthly Mukhtar queries in the year 2021.

-Mukhtar WhatsApp Queries, 2019 Monthly Average
+Figure 8.
+WhatsApp Queries from Mukhtars, 2021 Monthly Average

 These queries are also analysed by category.
-According to 2019 data, 73% of mukhtar queries are regarding power failure and 15% are about connections and disconnections.
+According to 2021 data, 93% of mukhtar queries are regarding power outage b.
+Engaging with Local Communities

 Table 4.
-Mukhtar WhatsApp Query, 2019
+Number of WhatsApp Query from Mukhtars, 2021